-- 261 Renew Economy (2023).
-South Australia Swamped with Nearly 30 Proposal for World Leading Green Hydrogen Plan. - 262 Queensland Government (2022).
-Enabling Queensland's Hydrogen Production and Export Opportunities Report. - 263 BP Australia (2023).
-Renewable Energy Hub in Australia. - 264 Sun Cable.
+261 Renew Economy (2023).
+South Australia Swamped with Nearly 30 Proposal for World Leading Green Hydrogen Plan.

+262 Queensland Government (2022).
+Enabling Queensland's Hydrogen Production and Export Opportunities Report.

+263 BP Australia (2023).
+Renewable Energy Hub in Australia.

+264 Sun Cable.
 (2023).
-Sun Cable is Developing the World's Largest Solar Energy Infrastructure Network, Making it Possible to Power Whole Cities with Renewable Energy. - 265 Renew Economy (2023).
-Sun Cable Sale Process Kicks Off, Plays up Singapore Link and Green Hydrogen. - 266 Recharge (2023).
-Billionaire's partners in talks with wind developers over Sun Cable mega-project
+Sun Cable is Developing the World's Largest Solar Energy Infrastructure Network, Making it Possible to Power Whole Cities with Renewable Energy.

+265 Renew Economy (2023).
+Sun Cable Sale Process Kicks Off, Plays up Singapore Link and Green Hydrogen.

+266 Recharge (2023).
+Billionaire's partners in talks with wind developers over Sun Cable mega-project.

+4.3 Transport

+SECTOR 2019 Decarbonisation innovation opportunity 2023 Decarbonisation innovation opportunities Sector readiness level TRANSPORT Electrification and EV charging Technology and service EV charging infrastructures and hydrogen refuelling routes e-mobility and services Workforce and skills Mobility as a service Aviation, shipping and long-haul road transport Public levers and policies [ 7 ] Future EV battery services Non-road vehicle and machinery Industry and investment

-Transport accounts for the second largest source of GHG emissions in NSW. accounting for 38% of total GHG emissions in 2018-2019 and is projected to become the largest source of NSW's GHG emission (33-36%) by 2030.
+Transport accounts for the second largest source of GHG emissions in NSW, accounting for 38% of total GHG emissions in 2018-2019 and is projected to become the largest source of NSW's GHG emission (33-36%) by 2030.

-Emission reductions from the projected uptake of light duty electric vehicles and from electrification of buses will be offset by increased emissions from aviation and trucks.267
+Emission reductions from the projected uptake of light duty electric vehicles and from electrification of buses will be offset by increased emissions from aviation and trucks.

-The transformation to net zero of NSW's transport Transport use has shifted since the 2020 Study. system is a significant challenge, but one that offers Of note, transport emissions were lower in 2020 a powerful opportunity to achieve positive change in compared to previous years due to the impact of the mobility.
-The first NSW Future Transport Technology COVID-19 pandemic.
-In NSW, emissions are forecast Roadmap was launched in 2016 with a vision to to fall from 25.8 Mt CO2-e in 2023 to 23.6 Mt in 2030 use innovative technologies to provide customers and 17.5 Mt CO2-e in 2035 (Figure 4).273 with transport and mobility solutions that are more convenient, personalised and sustainable.268 In partnership with organisations including start-ups, vehicle and systems technologies have been delivered.
+The transformation to net zero of NSW's transport system is a significant challenge, but one that offers a powerful opportunity to achieve positive change in mobility.
+The first NSW Future Transport Technology Roadmap was launched in 2016 with a vision to use innovative technologies to provide customers with transport and mobility solutions that are more convenient, personalised and sustainable.
+In partnership with organisations including start-ups, vehicle and systems technologies have been delivered.